bollu/bollu.github.io/README.md

   of $Spec(R)$ have height 1.
 - Thus, every point of $Spec(R)$ is maximal, as there are no "higher points" that cover them.
-- Hence, every principal ideal is maximal.
+- Hence, in a PID, every prime ideal is maximal.

 In a drawing, it would look like this: